-Over the last 50 years, we have witnessed too many "non-radical attempts" in AI and PR, including the appearance in the '80s of such "new" areas as machine learning and neural networks.
-I believe that, by now, a healthy scientific sense should strongly suggest that we can't squeeze out of the conventional formalisms (e.g. out of decision surfaces or internal nodes of ANNs) any representational miracles.
+Over the last 50 years, we have witnessed too many non-radical and failed attempts in AI and PR, including the appearance in the '80s of such "new" areas as machine learning and neural networks.
+I believe that, by now, a healthy scientific sense should strongly suggest that we can't squeeze out of the conventional formalisms-e.g. out of decision surfaces or internal nodes of ANNs-any representational miracles.
 Moreover, the same scientific sense suggests that we should not expect any other miracles from conventional formalisms, or that "one should not expect to find a lost key, at night, only under an existing light".

-We are at a very important crossroads in the history of science: we will not make substantive progress unless we embark on the development of a fundamentally new (structural) representational formalism.
+I am convinced that we are at a very important crossroads in the history of science: we will not make substantive progress unless we embark on the development of a fundamentally new (structural) representational formalisms.
 In fact, there appears to be no way around this undertaking.
 It is a very big-indeed unprecedented-scientific step, precipitating an attendant restructuring of science.
-To some of us, however, it is also a very exciting journey, one which actually began more than ten millennia ago with a small collection of clay shapes (spheres, disks, cones, tetrahedrons, ovoids, cylinders, rectangles, and others) [39, p.
-11] and which, after a "numeric" detour, is once again leading to new, much more powerful, structural entities.
+To some of us, however, it is also a very exciting journey, one which actually began more than ten millennia ago with a relatively small collection of clay shapes (spheres, disks, cones, tetrahedrons, ovoids, cylinders, rectangles, and others) [41, p.
+11] and which, after a numeric detour, is once again leading to new, much more powerful, structural entities.